grant/new-computer-checklist/README.md

 # New Computer Checklist
-A checklist and list of scripts I should run when getting a new Computer.
+A checklist and list of scripts I should run when getting a new computer.
 This was made on OSX10.11 by Grant Timmerman

 # System Preferences